25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Brera Milan

-In general, spring and autumn are the best times to visit Milan, but bear in mind that these are peak seasons, so some places can be crowded.
-Here’s a quick rundown of what to expect during the year:
+In general, spring and autumn are the best times to visit Milan, but it is also high season, so some places can be crowded.
+Here’s a quick overview of what to expect during the year:

-• Summer (July and August): lots of events and festivals, but also hot (temperatures over 30 °C).
-In August, local businesses are closed for the holidays, but the main attractions are open.
+• Summer (July and August): Lively with events and festivals, but hot (over 30 °C).
+In August, many local businesses close for holidays, but the top sights stay open.

-• Winter (December to March): the quietest period with fewer tourists and lower prices.
-Milan is beautifully decorated for Christmas and the opera season begins at La Scala.
-The weather is cold and foggy, snow is rare.
+• Winter (December to March): Fewer tourists, lower prices, and a beautifully decorated city around Christmas.
+Opera season starts at La Scala.
+The weather is cold and sometimes foggy, snow is rare.

 Practical information about Milan